zubinchopra/portaldocs/portal-sdk/generated/portalfx-parts-overview.md

 <a name="overview"></a>
 ## Overview

 Parts, also known as tiles, are a framework feature that integrates the UI of an extension on dashboards.
 Parts were more prevalent on blades, but this older pattern is being obsoleted by TemplateBlades that do not contain parts.
 For more information about template blades, see [portalfx-blades-overview.md](portalfx-blades-overview.md).

-The following sections covers these topics.
+The following sections cover these topics.

 1. [Traditional Blades versus Template Blades](#traditional-blades-versus-template-blades)
 1. [Displaying data by using intrinsic parts](#displaying-data-by-using-intrinsic-parts)